agt-ru/Calculator/README.md

 # calculator

 ### A simple calculator app made with Create React App.
-#### You can see the finished result here: https://agt-ru.github.io/calculator/
+#### Check it live here: https://agt-ru.github.io/calculator/
-#### You can switch to 'master' branch and look and the source code.
+#### You can also switch to the 'master' branch and look and the source code.